Neel-Schaffer/Wright Brothers team has success in Georgia

-Neel-Schaffer is the lead designer for the Wright Brothers/Neel-Schaffer Design-Build team for this project to replace the bridges on Pio Nono Avenue and College Street over the Norfolk Southern Railway.
-The replacements are needed in order to provide adequate vertical clearance to accommodate double-stack rail cars on the Norfolk Southern Railway.
+Neel-Schaffer was the lead designer for the Wright Brothers/Neel-Schaffer Design-Build team for this Georgia Department of Transportation project to replace the bridges on Pio Nono Avenue and College Street over the Norfolk Southern Railway.
+The replacements were needed to provide adequate vertical clearance to accommodate double-stack rail cars on the Norfolk Southern Railway.

-This is the second Design-Build bridge replacement project on which Neel-Schaffer has teamed with Wright Brothers Construction Company.
+This was the second Design-Build bridge replacement project on which Neel-Schaffer has teamed with Wright Brothers Construction Company.
 Another project to replace six rural bridges at various sites in Georgia is ongoing.

 The Macon project was put on an aggressive design-build schedule, with all vertical clearance restrictions to be in place by June 30, 2020.
-Construction on the Pio Nono Avenue bridge was completed and the bridge was reopened to traffic on June 2, 2020.
-The College Street bridge is scheduled to be finished by October 2, 2020.
+Construction on the Pio Nono Avenue bridge was completed in 25 days and the bridge was reopened to traffic on June 2, 2020.
+The College Street bridge was completed in February 2021.

-Neel-Schaffer is providing overall project management, monthly CPM project schedule updates, roadway design, bridge design, traffic signal and permitting, all plan preparation, including as-built drawings, and the coordination of subconsultants.
+Neel-Schaffer provided overall project management, monthly CPM project schedule updates, roadway design, bridge design, traffic signal and permitting, all plan preparation, including as-built drawings, and the coordination of subconsultants.